MENU

 The prevailing global tendency to prioritize large economies, particularly those that constitute the core of the global economy, results in the smallest economies being overlooked.
 Despite all nations being granted equal status as members of the United Nations, where each of the 193 countries has one vote, regardless of its size, population, economic potential, or level of economic development, the World's Smallest Economies remain largely unnoticed by the global community.
 They receive minimal attention from scholars, policymakers, and world leaders and only sporadically appear in the media in the context of occasional incidents.

-Meanwhile, there are numerous reasons why the world should pay more attention to the World's Smallest Economies, both due to the challenges they face (e.g., limited diversification, dependence on imports, limited access to international markets, limited public and private sector capacity, dependence on larger economies, and environmental challenges), their untapped potential (e.g., human resources, valuable mineral resources, favourable coastal locations with warm climates, pristine natural environments, and unique cultural heritage), and the high probability of their growing significance on the international stage in the near future, driven by increasing integration with the global economy.
+Meanwhile, there are numerous reasons why the world should pay greater attention to the World’s Smallest Economies—both because of the challenges they face (e.g., limited diversification, dependence on imports, restricted access to international markets, limited public and private sector capacity, reliance on larger economies, and environmental pressures), and because of their untapped potential (e.g., human resources, valuable mineral resources, favorable coastal locations with warm climates, pristine natural environments, and unique cultural heritage).
+Moreover, given the growing demand from larger economies for land, mineral resources, and human resources, greater integration of the World’s Smallest Economies into the global economy will follow, and consequently, their significance on the international stage will grow.

-Supporting the World's Smallest Economies contributes to the sustainable development of the entire world and helps maintain global stability
+Supporting the World's Smallest Economies fosters sustainable global development

 o Increase global awareness of the World’s Smallest Economies